AdrianAbeyta/ICML2019-TREX/README.md

 ```

 ## Modify config files as needed
-The provided /config/\*yaml files were developed on my personal computer; you will need to change one of the ROS parameters for your computer.
+The provided /config/\*yaml files were developed on my personal computer; you will need to change the trex_ros_ws parameter.

+For example, if you wish to train the walrus_balance task, change ros_ws_abspath from "/home/jd/trex_ros_ws" to "/home/[your user name]/trex_ros_ws"

 ## Generate checkpointed RL models
 Note: By default, the example displayed will demonstrate learned obstical avoidance of the Turtlebot3 Burger by ROBOTIS.
 For demonstration of obstical avoidance via the Walrus platform, .